 FINRA Investigations and Litigation Attorney Representing Financial Professionals

-FINRA (the Financial Industry Regulatory Authority) is the self-regulatory organization responsible for enforcing FINRA rules and securities laws.
-FINRA also examines broker-dealers, registers broker-dealers and their registered representatives, and operates an arbitration dispute resolution system.
+FINRA (the Financial Industry Regulatory Authority) is the self-regulatory organization responsible for overseeing the brokerage industry.
+FINRA conducts investigations into potential violations of FINRA rules and securities laws.
+FINRA also examines and registers broker-dealers and their registered representatives and operates an arbitration dispute resolution system that handles disputes between brokerage firms and customers, financial advisors, and other firms.
 FINRA operates under the oversight of the Securities and Exchange Commission (SEC).

-FINRA disciplinary investigations are serious matters than can end the career of a financial professional.
-If you are involved in a FINRA investigation, contact an experienced FINRA investigations and litigation attorney at once.
+FINRA disciplinary investigations are serious matters that can end the career of a financial professional.
+If you are a financial advisor involved in a FINRA investigation, contact an experienced FINRA investigations and litigation attorney at once.

-FINRA’s Enforcement Division investigates possible violations of FINRA Rules and federal securities laws.
-Those investigations are triggered primarily by:
+FINRA’s Enforcement Division investigates possible violations of FINRA Rules and securities laws.
+Those investigations can be initiated because of:

 - customer complaints